Updated: 07-Sep-23 09:34 ET

 Key Factors

-- The 2.2% increase in unit labor costs resulted from a 5.7% increase in hourly compensation and a 3.5% increase in productivity.
+- The 4.0% increase in unit labor costs resulted from a 4.2% increase in hourly compensation (revised down from 5.0%) and a 0.2% increase in productivity (revised down from 0.3%).

-- From the same quarter a year ago, nonfarm business sector labor productivity increased 1.3%, reflecting a 2.5% increase in output and a 1.2% increase in hours worked.
-That is the first increase in the four-quarter productivity measure since the fourth quarter of 2021.
+- From the same quarter a year ago, nonfarm business sector labor productivity increased 2.9% -- the largest four-quarter increase since the first quarter of 2021.

 Big Picture